 Geelong After Dark Festival, AUSTRALIA, May

 Glen Eira Storytelling Festival, AUSTRALIA, June-July

-The Storytelling Machine is a multi award-winning interactive media artwork.
+THE STORYTELLING MACHINE is an interactive art installation by PluginHUMAN.
 The machine instantly transforms the public’s drawings into animated characters that roam the artwork’s video worlds.
-The machine delivers a randomly generated collective story created from crowd-sourced content.
-This project involved a series of international exhibitions and public workshops.
+This artwork delivers a randomly generated collective story created from crowd-sourced content.

-The Storytelling Machine is a unique system that was created in TouchDesigner.
+The Storytelling Machine is a unique system created in TouchDesigner.
 It generates real-time graphics across a series of screens.

 Betty Sargeant ~ Artist